 It happened my senior year in college.
 Our point guard had been injured the game before and our backup point guard wasn’t quite ready for that full time responsibility.
 So, this 6’6” swingman stepped into the floor general role for our Homecoming game.

 Then, without slowing or thinking, I pulled my dribble up and floated a pass toward the rim.
-At that moment, my teammate leaped toward the basket, caught the ball and dunked the alley-oop pass.
+At that moment, my teammate leaped toward the basket, caught the pass and dunked the alley-oop pass.

 I wasn’t the one that scored.
-I got no glory per se...
+I got no glory per se.
 I just made the pass.

-And though I had worked on the ball handling move many, many times over the previous summer (primarily to be able to be able to take my own shot), my teammate and I had never practiced that play... that pass and dunk.
+And though I had worked on the ball handling move many, many times over the previous summer (primarily to be able to be able to take my own shot), my teammate and I never practiced that play... that pass and dunk.
 It just sort of happened.